Glutamate oxaloacetate transaminase (GOT)

 - Lipemia/Turbidity: A turbidity index > 150 units may affect results.

-- Hemolysis: Will increase AST activity with severe hemolysis (>200 hemolysis index), due to release of intra-erythrocyte AST.
-Studies in pigs show that values may increase with mild hemolysis (median, 10 U/L) (di Martino et al 2015).
+- Hemolysis: May increase AST activity with severe hemolysis (>200 hemolysis index), due to release of intra-erythrocyte AST.
+Studies in pigs show that values may mildly increase with mild hemolysis (median increase, 10 U/L) (di Martino et al 2015).

 - Icterus: An icteric index > 60 units (about 60 mg/dL) may affect results.